openkfw/rmmv/website/docs/chapter-03-project-cycle.md

 � Hardware and data can come at relatively low cost.
 Examples of this are socioeconomic databases (mostly open and free), satellite-based remote sensing (usually less than EUR 10 per image per sqm) and camera-based remote sensing (a 360-degree camera can cost between EUR 150 and EUR 1,000) and intelligent sensing (sensors cost can vary between EUR 1 and EUR 500 per unit).
 � Standard monitoring or data analysis and visualization tools can be significantly cheaper if existing (open) data sources are initially or from periodically combined with project-generated data through a data dash- board solution (e.g., Power BI, Tableau etc.).
 � Software development services and software licensing fees can be relatively expensive.
 The origi- nal development of a proprietary remote project management information system did cost about EUR 120,000 in 2018 in addition to annual licensing fees.
 If open-source software is used, these costs can be substantially lower.
 Adaptation of the open-source Rapidpro software for the citizen monitoring project in Togo was only a fraction, without any licensing fees, > Decentralization Support Program in Togo (PN: 30205).
 � Other cost items required for technical tool types also need to be considered.
-These include IT equipment (computers, smartphones, servers), training on software development, content management and
-/or user training, promotion and social mobilization activities, subsidizing of short message service (SMS) fees (e.g., for mobile data collection or crowdsourcing) and regular updates and maintenance.
+These include IT equipment (computers, smartphones, servers), training on software development, content management and/or user training, promotion and social mobilization activities, subsidizing of short message service (SMS) fees (e.g., for mobile data collection or crowdsourcing) and regular updates and maintenance.

 Implications of RMMV for Project Duration
 Implications regarding duration depend on the selected institutional approach as well as the software require- ments for the selected technical tool(s):